 If that is not customized enough, you can even build your complete custom UI using the editor as a view port only.
 For this Printess has built a complete editor API (JS-API) which will raise an event in cases where a user selected an editable element and will tell exactly what can get changed.

 Please have a closer look on how to build your own UI for the Buyer Side here

 The right customization approach depends on the product and your user base.
-Thats why Printess features diffrent approaches for configurations and allows to test them fast.
+Thats why Printess features different approaches for configurations and allows to test them fast.

 Define input fields for the values used in a document.
-This is especially usefull if one value gets used several times accross a document or the document has a lot of global configurations anyways.
+This is especially useful if one value gets used several times across a document or the document has a lot of global configurations anyways.

 Please also see chapter Styles & Form Fields and Chapter Buyer Side.

 Sometimes a step by step approach is a good way to make sure a document is configured in full - especially if it has non-obvious configuration elements.
 The step by step configuration option will not only guide the user through the configuration, it will also zoom to the currently configured point of interest.
 This is especially useful on space limited mobile devices.

 Steps can also be set to switch between documents.
 This allows configuring a document before it is placed in e.g. an Avatar.
 Another use case is using the steps method to configure a document and in the last step switch to a preview document showing a photorealistic preview of the product.